raynergoh/DeeCeeAyy/README.md

    - If expensive, decreases DCA.

 4. **Executes Trades Automatically**
-   Places buy orders for SPY via the Alpaca API at monthly intervals.
+   Places buy orders for SPY via the Alpaca API at monthly intervals, on the first trading day of each month.

 ---
 ## 🔧 Set Up Instructions